-I create customizable shirts and other products for sale on Redbubble and Zazzle.
+I create customizable merchandise and other products for sale through shops offering a Print On Demand service including Amazon, Redbubble and Zazzle.
 To help choosing colors for texts and graphics that go well with the colors available for different t-shirt design options, I created the Shirt Color Helper tool.

 The Shirt Color Helper is hopefully easy to use and self-explanatory.
 Nonetheless, I'll explain what it does and how to use it.